rtm/js-pick-notation/README.md

-## Proposal: Picked Properties in JavaScript (aka Extended Object Destructuring)
+## Proposal: Picked Properties in JavaScript (aka Extended Object Destructuring, aka Extended Dot Notation)

-This is a proposal to extend object destructuring to allow the destructuring of object properties ("picking") into new and existing objects.
+This is a proposal to extend dot noation to allow retrieval of multiple properties from objects, and setting of multiple properties on objects, leveraging object destructuring syntax to suppot renaming and defaults.

-### Subsetting ("picking from") objects
+### Retrieving multiple propetties from objects (aka "picking")

-To subset ("pick from") an object, we write the object name (or an expression evaluating to an object), then a dot, then a destructuring construct
+To retrieve (access) multiple properites from an object (sometimes referred to as "picking"), we simply extend dot notation by writing the object name (or an expression evaluating to an object), then a dot, then a destructuring construct
 (to be precise, the *ObjectAssignmentPattern* coming to the left of the equal sign in a destructuring assignment).